I Fought The Law: Bombed Out!, Rex Makin and Merseyside Police in the 1980s.

 Above Photo: A Punk being arrested in London in 1977.

-But to my mind, his law firm were the best criminal lawyers in Liverpool in the 1980s – they probably still are, and I’d be immediately on the phone to them if I ever needed criminal law help in the UK.
+To my mind, now-deceased Rex Makin’s law firm were the best criminal lawyers in Liverpool in the 1980s – they probably still are, and I’d be immediately on the phone to them if I ever needed criminal law help in the UK.
 I’d say that’s unlikely, but I said that the last time too, and look what happened.

 Readers of my 1970s-1980s Punk and New Wave memoir, Bombed Out! will know that I used Makin’s law firm when I had some of my own legal problems back then – namely being wrongfully arrested and fitted up for a pathetically trivial offence by Merseyside Police.